 Although this is not absolutely necessary, it would be advisable to consider in situations where an owner works away from home for large portions of the day.
 This is because the Maine Coon breed requires high levels of social stimulation and attention, and can become stressed or mentally unwell if they are left on their own for large portions of time.

 Introducing New Kitten To Maine Coon

-You are likely to have less issues when introducing a new kitten to an adult Maine Coon that is already resident within your home.
-This is because adult cats feel less threatened by younger cats and kittens joining their family, since their close relationship with their human family members is already established.
+You are likely to have fewer issues when introducing a new kitten to an adult Maine Coon that is already resident within your home.
+This is because adult cats feel less threatened by younger cats and kittens joining their family since their close relationship with their human family members is already established.

 Do Maine Coons get along with other cats?

-Even if the friendship between two cats doesn’t look possible in the beginning, keep persisting since a Maine Coon cats personality traits make them ideally suited to living with other cats.
-Remember to keep in mind that the Maine Coon breed are very sociable and friendly.
-Therefore, whether they are the first, or second cat joining a home, your chances of success are far higher than if you were introducing two non Maine Coon cats to each other.
+Even if the friendship between two cats doesn’t look possible in the beginning, keep persisting since a Maine Coon cat’s personality traits make them ideally suited to living with other cats.
+Remember to keep in mind that the Maine Coon breed is very sociable and friendly.
+Therefore, whether they are the first, or second cat joining a home, your chances of success are far higher than if you were introducing two non-Maine Coon cats to each other.

 Lastly, keep in mind that the cat integration process does not happen overnight.
 However, if introduced correctly your two precious cats will hopefully reach a point whereby they are friendly with each other, providing each other with a lifelong companion.

 If purchasing a Maine Coon from a breeder is too expensive, then Maine Coon adoption might be the best way for you to get the cat of your dreams!
 Cats from breeders can cost up to $2,500, but...

 The Maine Coon is a beautiful cat, and there are countless possible Maine Coon colors and patterns.
 Many people assume that Maine Coons only come in brown or black, but this actually isn't the case!...